JGarnica22/PSlab/HowTo's/HowTo_Markdown.md

 \`\`\`\`<br/>

 #### Add links
-To embed links into a topic you can either use the markdown syntax as below where the word "link" will be converted to a clickable link.
+To embed links into a topic you can either add the link (will be seen as the whole link text) or use the markdown syntax as below where the word "link" will be converted to a clickable link (use [ ] around the linkable word, followed without space for the link in brackets.
 ````
 Go to this [link](https://write_here_your_link.com)
 ````

 #### Embed images
-To create an inline image link, enter an exclamation point ( ! ), wrap the alt text in brackets ( [ ] ), and then wrap the link in parenthesis ( ( ) ).
-(Alt text is a phrase or sentence that describes the image.)
+To create an inline image link, enter an exclamation point ( ! ), wrap the alt text in brackets ( [ ] ), and then wrap the link in parenthesis ( ( ) ). (\*_Alt text_ is a phrase or sentence that describes the image.)
 ````
 ![Alt Text](url)
 ````

 #### Embed emojis :blush:
-You can also add emjis to your text or report copying its code from the multiple web pages for example this one: https://gist.github.com/rxaviers/7360908
+You can also add emojis to your text or report copying its code (\:emojiX\:).
+You can find the code for different emojis in multiple web pages, for example this one: https://gist.github.com/rxaviers/7360908